Conjectured Exact Percolation Thresholds of the Fortuin-Kasteleyn Cluster for the +-J Ising Spin Glass Model: Conjecture

-for arbitrary lattices, where $T_{\rm FK}$ is the percolation transition temperature of the FK cluster, and $T_D$ is the dynamical transition temperature for the distance between two spin configurations.
-Two-spin correlations of nearest neighbor pairs are correctly estimated by using the FK bonds, while, in the case of the $\pm J$ model, two-spin correlations of no nearest neighbor pairs are not correctly estimated from simple connection of the FK bonds, however, the transition point for the time evolution of the distance between two spin configurations may be consistent with the percolation transition point of the clusters for the net two-spin correlations by the FK bonds.
-This conjecture for $T_{\rm FK} = T_D$ has already been proposed and discussed \cite{ACP, CB}, and the confirmations of this conjecture have been numerically performed \cite{ACP, CB}.
-The previous studies indicate that $T_{\rm FK}$ may exactly agree with $T_D$ \cite{ACP, CB}.

-(2) We conjecture
+We conjecture

-at the percolation transition point of the FK cluster on the Nishimori line of arbitrary lattices, where $P_{\rm FK}$ is the probability for putting the FK bond between spins, and $P_C$ is the threshold fraction of the random bond percolation problem.
+at the percolation transition point of the FK cluster on the Nishimori line for arbitrary lattices, where $P_{FK}$ is the probability for putting the FK bond between spins, and $P_C$ is the threshold fraction of the random bond percolation problem.
 In the random bond percolation problem, bonds for generating clusters are randomly put on the edges of the lattice, and one of the clusters is percolated at the threshold fraction $P_C$ \cite{K}.
-From Eq.~(\ref{eq:PFKpmJ}), the value of $[\langle P_{\rm FK} \rangle_T ]_R$ on the Nishimori line does not depend on any lattice shape.
-From the fact, Eq.~(\ref{eq:conjecture2}) is conjectured.
+From Eq.~(\ref{eq:PFKpmJ}), the value of $[\langle P_{FK} \rangle_T ]_R$ on the Nishimori line does not depend on any lattice shape.
+From the fact, Eq.~(\ref{eq:conjecture1}) is conjectured.
 We propose this conjecture in this article as a conjecture which may be exact.

-By using Eqs.~(\ref{eq:betaPpmJ}), (\ref{eq:PFKpmJ}), (\ref{eq:conjecture1}) and (\ref{eq:conjecture2}), we obtain
+By using Eqs.~(\ref{eq:betaPpmJ}), (\ref{eq:PFKpmJ}) and (\ref{eq:conjecture1}), we obtain

-Eqs.~(\ref{eq:TD-conjecture}) and (\ref{eq:p-conjecture}) are conjectured exact equations.
-By using Eqs.~(\ref{eq:TD-conjecture}), (\ref{eq:p-conjecture}) and the value of the threshold fraction $P_C$ of the random bond percolation problem, the values of the dynamical transition temperature $T_D$ and the dynamical transition probability $p_{_D}$ are calculated as the location of a point on the Nishimori line.
+Eqs.~(\ref{eq:TFK-conjecture}) and (\ref{eq:p-conjecture}) are conjectured exact equations.
+By using Eqs.~(\ref{eq:TFK-conjecture}), (\ref{eq:p-conjecture}) and the value of the threshold fraction $P_C$ of the random bond percolation problem, the values of the percolation transition temperature $T_{FK}$ and the percolation transition probability $p_{_{FK}}$ are calculated as the location of a point on the Nishimori line.
 The obtained values are conjectured exact values.
-Note that the dynamical transition probability $p_{_D}$ is the probability that the interaction is ferromagnetic at the dynamical transition point.
+Note that the percolation transition probability $p_{_{FK}}$ is the probability that the interaction is ferromagnetic at the percolation transition point.